KAFTA Certificate of Origin

 KAFTA stands for Korea-Australia Free Trade Agreement, which entered into force on 12 December 2014.

 KAFTA eliminates or reduces barriers to trade in goods between Australia and Korea.
-This benefits Australian businesses that intend to or currently export goods of Australian origin to Korea, or intend to or currently import goods of Korean origin for sale in Australia.
+This benefits Australian businesses that:

 One of the immediate benefits of KAFTA for exporters of goods is the rapid reductions or complete elimination of tariffs across a wide range of products.
 For further information on the benefits of KAFTA, see here.